Local Native Bee expert, Dan Smailes will tell us all about:

 Venue: Kimbriki Eco House & Garden Learning Centre

-The Eco House & Garden Learning Centre is located within the Kimbriki Resource Recovery Centre, Kimbriki Road, Ingleside.
+The Eco House & Garden Education Centre is located within the Kimbriki Resource Recovery Centre, Kimbriki Road, Ingleside.
 Access is by vehicle only – as there is no pedestrian access to Kimbriki, please arrange to arrive by vehicle.
 Please enter via the Weighbridge and speak to the Operator before proceeding.

 Maximum 35 attendees.
 Note: Booking fee is not refundable.